openblockchains/crypto-quotes/README.md

+> SEC Investor Education:
+> - Don't understand an investment?
+> - Don't invest in it.

+Yes, but what if there's only 21 million of it?

+  \- Trolly McTrollface

 # 100+ Crypto Quotes - On the New New "In Math We Trust" Ponzi Economics - On Get-Rich-Quick Blockchain Secrets - On Bitcon Maximalists, Scammers, Morons, Clowns, Shills & BagHODLers and More

 A collection of (best of) crypto quotes from bitcoin maximalists, no coiners, old school world economists, blockchain journalist & researchers, and more.